|Nutrition Facts (per serving)|

 Place the pork loin roast on a rack in a foil-lined roasting pan.

-Roast the pork at 350 for 1 hour to 1 hour and 15 minutes, or to about 135 F on a meat thermometer.
+Roast the pork in the oven for 1 hour to 1 hour and 15 minutes, or to about 135 F on a meat thermometer.

 Meanwhile, in a saucepan, combine remaining ingredients; boil for 15 to 20 minutes, until fruit is very tender.
 Process half of the glaze until smooth.